 Dear Centennial Families;

-Here we are heading into the final stretch of the 2021-2022 school year and I cannot stress enough how proud I am of the perseverance and dedication I have witnessed on the part of students, staff, and our community!
-This has been another challenging year and as we near the end of June, we have so much to be thankful for.
-We have seen in recent months some parts of school operations going back to what we are used to.
-Seeing students interact with friends beyond their cohorts, sports, clubs, intramurals, track and field, and so many more activities have brought a renewed sense of excitement to schools.
+Here we are heading into the final stretch of the 2022-2023 school year and I cannot stress enough how proud I am of the perseverance and dedication I have witnessed on the part of students, staff, and our community!
+This school year has been filled with a tremendous level of energy and excitement.
+The engaging learning in classrooms along with the MANY extra-curricular activities staff have provided for our students has resulted in a tremendous year.
+Sports, intramurals, science fair, band, choir, board game club, ping pong club, multicultural club, dance club, writer’s club, drama club, eco club, math club, GSA, art drop in, D&D club, Teacher Challenges, chess club, pizza days, track and field, and so many more activities have brought a renewed sense of excitement to Centennial.
 It has undoubtedly helped improve everyone’s mental health.

-The pandemic has also shone a light on some inequities across our school system that have given us an opportunity to look deeper into ways we can further improve the educational experience for all our students.
+As we are well aware, the pandemic has shone a light on some inequities across our school system that have given us an opportunity to look deeper into ways we can further improve the educational experience for all our students.

 As we continue to work with our students during this final stretch of this school year, we are also preparing to welcome our new students to Centennial in September.
 Such exciting times!